Ele-lin/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Give comment for you changes into Github

 ## Question 16